mayagao/ai-learning-resources/pages/terminologies.md

 ## Models

 AI models are trained on vast datasets to generate human-like responses.
-Large Language Models (LLMs) use **weights** (what they learn) and **architecture** (how they process) to predict outputs based on context.
-Their inner workings are mostly opaque, making them unpredictable and challenging to control.
-Most models are proprietary, though some open models exist. _Andrej Karpathy_ compared the future of LLM systems to a kernel in an emerging OS, using memory and computational tools to solve problems.
+Large Language Models (LLMs) use **weights** (what they learn) and **architecture** (how they process) to predict outputs based on context. _Andrej Karpathy_ compared the future of LLM systems to a kernel in an emerging OS, using memory and computational tools to solve problems.
+Some AI models are **multimodal**, handling text, speech, images, or video in one system (e.g., GPT-4o, Gemini 2.0 Pro, Llama 4 Maverick).
+Others are **specialized** for a single task, like Midjourney (image generation), Whisper (speech recognition), or Copilot (code completion).

 {% link
    source="youtube"